Georgia State Defense Force: History

 The Georgia State Guard was re-authorized in 1973 to serve as a constabulary force, and throughout the 1970s and 1980s was tasked to serve as a backup for state police forces.
 Legislation resulted in the first muster in 1985 when it was re-activated as the Georgia State Defense Force under the command of Brigadier General John Gillette.
 The force was tasked to provide a cadre around a larger force to assume the vacated domestic missions of Georgia National Guard members called to federal duty.

-GSDF Soldiers putting out a simulated fire during Annual Training (AT) in 2002.

 The current Georgia State Defense Force is authorized by the federal government under 32 USC 109(c), by the State of Georgia under Title 38 of the Official Code of Georgia Annotated, and by the National Guard Bureau under NGR 10-4.
 The Georgia Department of Defense is composed of the Georgia Army National Guard, the Georgia Air National Guard, and the Georgia State Defense Force, all of which serve under the direction of the adjutant general of Georgia.

 GSDF operations have included support to National Guard units during the Gulf War, participation in the 1996 Atlanta Olympic Games, emergency aid to agencies such as the Federal Emergency Management Agency (FEMA) and Georgia Emergency Management and Homeland Security Agency (GEMA/HS), support to Georgia National Guard units and their families since 2001, activation during the 2004 G-8 Summit at Sea Island, the 2005 Katrina and Rita hurricane evacuations, and response to Hurricanes Matthew, Irma, and Michael.
 In 2010, GSDF Soldiers were recognized by a special resolution of the Georgia Legislature for their participation in Operation Healing Hands, providing disaster relief to earthquake victims in Haiti.
 After the devastating outbreak of tornadoes across the southeast U.S. in May 2011, members of the GSDF participated in relief efforts in Lamar County and other hard-hit areas of the state.
 GSDF Soldiers, including consumer advocate Major Clark Howard, assisted with vehicle removal following a huge traffic jam caused by Winter Storm Leon.

-GSDF Soldiers clear a downed tree during Hurricane Irma in 2017.

 In October 2016, the GSDF was activated in support during the aftermath of Hurricane Matthew.
 The GSDF assisted in setting up and operating four evacuation centers in Macon, Georgia.
 The GSDF has also helped in organizing and delivering donations from the American Red Cross.

 In September 2017, the GSDF was activated during the aftermath of Hurricane Maria.
 The GSDF assisted the United States Air Force in offloading evacuated patients from St. Croix, Virgin Islands to Dobbins Air Reserve Base in Marietta, Georgia.

 In 2018, the GSDF established an Opposing Force unit tasked with providing realistic combat training to National Guard troops prior to deployment.